 For the science fiction genre, the font is usually simple sans serif.

 But the title color plays a part as well.
 Gold titles are common in sci-fi, as are shadowed or in-relief titles.

 Another feature of science fiction books is that titles tend to be very short.

 Often only one or two words, which makes it easy to use large font sizes and dramatically increase readability.

 Selecting fonts for book titles needs careful consideration.

 In the examples below, you can see that self-help books almost always use a clear sans serif typeface and often use white space to help a title stand out.

-It is because the target audience for this type of book has expectations of how a personal development or self-help book cover design should look.
+A reader for this type of book has expectations.
+Look at how a personal development or self-help book cover design appeals to the reader.

 While you have little control over body text fonts with ebooks, your cover fonts can really tell a story.

 Quality design is always about clarity for ebook and print.
 These few top-selling books on Amazon have that graphic design quality.